gaolabtools/scNanoGPS/README.md

 # Step 5: Reporter
 Lastly, scNanoGPS contains a set of reporter scripts for generating multi-omics profiles from same single cells with Nanopore long-read sequencing data.
-This version of scNanoGPS detects the gene expression, isoform, and single nucleotide variations (SNVs) profiles by using FeatureCounts, LIQA, and longshot, respectively.
+This version of scNanoGPS detects the gene expression, isoform, and single nucleotide variations (SNVs) profiles by using FeatureCounts, IsoQuant, and longshot, respectively.

 ### 5.1 Single cell gene expression profile
 - Manual of reporter_expression.py